Registered Types

 Installation creates the MyType object, and registers the type so that MyType's instance methods can be used with all values of MyType.

 If a proxy type has no dynamic data, i.e., if it need not be configured with application-specific data in order to do its job, it is customary to create a single instance that can be reused with any number of instances of Joe.
-This is the case for all of the proxies in Joe's standard library.
+This is the case for most of the proxies in Joe's standard library.
 For example,

 public class StringType extends ProxyType<String> {